aws-samples/aws-mediaconvert-vod-ambient-captions/README.md

 # Credits

-Jillian Forde, AWS Solutions Architect and host of AWS "How to Build This", was the inspiration for this project which benefits diversity and inclusion initiatives
+Jillian Forde, AWS Solutions Architect and host of AWS "How to Build This" was the inspiration for this project which benefits diversity and inclusion initiatives

 John Councilman, AWS Elemental Solutions Architect, provided expertise with MediaConvert and industry captioning practices

 Arturo Velasco, AWS Solutions Architect, code review and repo recommendations

-Rob Dachowski, AWS SA Manager, original author of Python script to convert Amazon Transcribe JSON output to SRT format
+Rob Dachowski, AWS Solutions Architect Manager, original author of Python script to convert Amazon Transcribe JSON output to SRT format

 # Contributors